dwc/wordpress-plugin-http-authentication/readme.txt

 = Where can I find more information on configuring Apache authentication? =

 See Apache's HOWTO: <a href="http://httpd.apache.org/docs/howto/auth.html">Authentication, Authorization, and Access Control</a>.

+= How does this plugin authenticate users? =

+This plugin doesn't actually authenticate users.
+It simply feeds WordPress the name of a user who has successfully authenticated through Apache.

+To determine the username, this plugin uses the `REMOTE_USER` environment variable, which is set by many Apache authentication modules.
+If someone can find a way to spoof this value, this plugin is not guaranteed to be secure.

+This plugin generates a random password each time you create a user or edit an existing user's profile.
+However, since this plugin requires an external authentication mechanism, this password is not requested by WordPress.
+Generating a random password helps protect accounts, preventing one authorized user from pretending to be another.

+= If I disable this plugin, how will I login? =

+Because this plugin generates a random password when you create a new user or edit an existing user's profile, you will most likely have to reset each user's password if you disable this plugin.
+WordPress provides a link for requesting a new password on the login screen.

+You may also want to leave the `admin` user as a fallback.
+As long as you don't edit the `admin` profile, WordPress will store the password set when you installed WordPress.

+In the worst case scenario, you may have to use phpMyAdmin or the MySQL command line to <a href="http://codex.wordpress.org/Resetting_Your_Password">reset a user's password</a>.